brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Monks

-- [Tifa Lockheart from _Final Fantasy VII_](https://www.youtube.com/watch?v=lXOnj455QaE) - Tifa is my favorite Monk.
+- [Ty Lee from _Avatar: The Last Airbender_](https://www.youtube.com/watch?v=qvx6NiccDVA) - Ty Lee is a Monk who makes great use of Stunning Strike.
+She probably has expertist in Acrobatics as well.
+(If we're looking at Monks in _Avatar: The Last Airbender_, though, take a look at [Suki](https://youtu.be/IzkL7TsEeK4?feature=shared&t=93) too!)
 - [Mickey from _Snatch_](https://www.youtube.com/watch?v=SY4oo1B2RNU) - Monks don't have to look like Tibetan Buddhists.
 A streetwise brawler character can absolutely work as a Monk.
-- [Yuffie from _Final Fantasy VII_](/dnd-in-pop-culture/final-fantasy/ff7r-yuffie/) - Yes, I'm going with two Monks from the same game.
-Yuffie is a great example of how a ranged Monk could work.
+- [Yuffie from _Final Fantasy VII_](/dnd-in-pop-culture/final-fantasy/ff7r-yuffie/) - Though she can steal, Yuffie is a great example of how a ranged Monk could work.

 ## <a name="Paladin"></a>Paladin